pgtipping/Synthalyst/memory-bank/activeContext.md

     - Adapting the UI based on the selected domain

 11. **UI Improvements**:

     - Consistent button heights and alignment for better mobile experience
     - Clear visual distinction between different knowledge domains
     - Informative tips for users about how to interact with each domain
+    - Robust error handling in UI components to prevent crashes

+12. **Error Handling Strategy**:
+    - Implementing try-catch blocks for all API calls
+    - Providing fallback values when data is missing or undefined
+    - Adding specific error messages for different failure scenarios
+    - Using toast notifications to inform users of errors
+    - Checking for the existence of database models before querying them
+    - Ensuring non-empty values for required component props